Our History

 Reverend Duane T. Wuggazer and Reverend Theodore Wuggazer

-Six months later, on May 10, a small chapel was dedicated on the corner of Lincoln and Ann streets and under the guidance of Rev. Theodore Wuggazer, Redeemer’s early congregation began to grow.
+Lutheran Church of the Redeemer’s first worship service was held on November 23, 1924, in a storefront building on Old Woodward.
+Birmingham was a small, rural village when the Detroit pastoral conference surveyed the area and considered it a likely location for a new mission opportunity.
+Our first pastor, Rev. L. Schlessinger, worked diligently to spread the word, and six months later May 10, a small chapel was dedicated on the corner of Lincoln and Ann streets.
+Rev. R. Scaer assumed the pastoral-ship from 1926 until 1931, when Rev. Theodore Wuggazer answered and accepted the call.
+Under his guidance, Redeemer’s early congregation began to grow.
 The Depression years were difficult on the church as families moved away in search of employment.
-In 1938 the congregation voted to transfer its membership from the English District of the Lutheran Church-Missouri Synod to the Michigan District of the LCMS.
+In 1938, the congregation voted to transfer its membership from the English District of the Lutheran Church-Missouri Synod (LCMS) to the Michigan District of the LCMS.
 This step provided much-needed financial support and within two years the parish numbered 120 communicants.

 Buoyed by vision and hope, Redeemer purchased the present 6 3/4 acre site on which it now rests and built a new worship center modeled after the colonial Martha and Mary Chapel at Greenfield Village.
 The new church was dedicated on June 19, 1942.

-Redeemer continues to be a vibrant congregation where God’s love in Jesus Christ inspires us to invite neighbors and friends and people just like you to sit down with us at His table.
+Redeemer continues to be a vibrant congregation where God’s love in Jesus Christ inspires us to invite and welcome neighbors, friends and people just like you to sit down with us at His Table.
 He reassures us that there is a place for everyone to feast on the abundant gifts of his grace and mercy.
+We hope and pray you will come and see us soon!

 Comments are closed.